Japanese Rice Balls (Onigiri) with Cheese

 8. Step 8:

-Baked in the oven, the balls turn out to be more dietary.
-Serve rice balls with cheese hot, with tomato or cream sauce.
-They also go well with fresh vegetables.
+Oven-baked, the balls come out lighter.
+Serve the cheese rice balls hot, with tomato or cream sauce.
+They also go great with fresh vegetables.

 Caloric content of the products possible in the composition of the dish